 Photos and VideosMore Photos and Videos

 Then, there's the voices of the people to consider.
-Last year, a petition on WhiteHouse.gov had collected 28,214 signatures from users who believed the Monday before Christmas should be a work holiday.
+Last year, a petition on WhiteHouse.gov collected more than 28,000 signatures from users who believed the Monday before Christmas should be a work holiday.
 A similar petition this year garnered just a fraction of that.